For The Love of Pete

 A diamond bracelet that would put a healthy chuck into anyone’s college debt.

 Oh, there were the usual items.
 Gifts from lower management and the worker-bees like herself.
-Bottles of wine, lottery tickets, a Gucci bag last year (most likely a re-gift, but still), a cashmere something or other.
+Bottles of wine, lottery tickets, a Gucci bag made an appearance last year (most likely a re-gift, but still), a cashmere something or other.

 This year I had splurged on a hammered stainless steel 9-piece bar tool set and a bottle of 12-Year-Old Redbreast Cask Strength Irish Whiskey.
 (Again, apologies to the British side of my family for the choice of liquor.)